paolobang/PacMen-Exercise/README.md

 <!-- ROADMAP -->
 ## :dart: Roadmap

-- [ ] Improve css style
+- [x] Improve css style
-- [ ] Add more effects to the eyes
+- [ ] Control pacman with arrows keyboard

-See the [open issues](https://github.com/pesorudy/Real-Time-Bus-Tracker/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/paolobang/PacMen-Exercise/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>